There are over 100,000 known species of mold, the most common types of indoor mold are Cladosporium, Penicillium, Alternaria, and Aspergillus.

 Where Penicillium can be found?

-Penicillium grows in all sorts of environments but mostly prefers to grow on nice smooth surfaces in damp conditions.
+Penicillium grows in all sorts of environments but mostly prefers to grow on nice moisture and smooth surfaces in damp conditions.

-The insides of air ducts, walls of bathrooms, and surfaces of support beams are all ideal places for it to fester and spread.
+The insides of air ducts, walls of bathrooms, wallpaper materials, and wood surfaces of support beams are all ideal places for it to fester and spread.

 Health Problems of Penicillium